candicelizabeth/RailsModelsandRestfulRouting/README.md

+## Rails Associations and Nested Forms

+July 8th Tasks:
+- Review how the .new method works and what methods are actually being called behind the scenes.
+- Implement a nested form for a belongs_to relationship
+- Optionally allow a user to choose from a brand that already exists
+- Implement a nested form for a has_many relationship
+- Understand the methods provided by the `accepts_nested_attributes_for` macro
+- Create custom attribute writers and understand why/when they are useful

 ## Rails Validations

 July 6th Tasks:
 Explain why we use model validations rather than view or controller validations Use the Active Record Validations Guide to add standard validations to our data